DataRich Consulting Publications

 Programmers frequently have to deal with dates and date formats.
 At times, determining whether a date is in a day-month or month-day format can leave us confounded.
 Clinical Data Interchange Standards Consortium (CDISC) has implemented the use of the International Organization for Standardization (ISO) format, ISO® 8601, for datetimes in SDTM domains, to alleviate the confusion.
 However, converting “datetimes” from the raw data source to the ISO 8601 format is no picnic.
 While SAS® has many different functions and CALL subroutines, there is not a single magic function to take raw datetimes and convert them to ISO 8601.
 Fortunately, SAS allows us to create our own custom functions and subroutines.
 This paper illustrates the process of building a custom function with custom subroutines that takes raw datetimes in various states of completeness and converts them to the proper ISO 8601 format.

-Richann Watson; Louise Hadden, Abt Associates Inc.; Deanna Schreiber-Gregory
+Richann Watson; Louise Hadden, Independent Consultant.; Deanna Schreiber-Gregory

 SAS functions act as subroutines, combining arguments, operations and optional parameters, and they return a value as a result.
 These values can be either numeric or characters and can be used to create variables in expressions, via the DATA step, WHERE statements, the SAS macro language, within PROC REPORT and in PROC SQL.